awsdocs/amazon-redshift-developer-guide/doc_source/c_best-practices-best-dist-key.md

 # Choose the Best Distribution Style<a name="c_best-practices-best-dist-key"></a>

 When you execute a query, the query optimizer redistributes the rows to the compute nodes as needed to perform any joins and aggregations\.
-The goal in selecting a table distribution style is to minimize the impact of the redistribution step by locating the data where it needs to be before the query is executed\.
+The goal in selecting a table distribution style is to minimize the impact of the redistribution step by locating the data where it needs to be before the query is run\.
+Some suggestions for best approach follow:

 1. **Distribute the fact table and one dimension table on their common columns\.**